Leg3ndary/APHS-bot/info/announcements.md

 form link: https://docs.google.com/forms/d/1rHbyDUpWwDBR2p3MlWKwZIxUghq2gNnVksQGLGkiFeo/edit

-**OAKVILLE TRANSIT - ** may be going on strike as of 5am tomorrow affecting city bus transportation.
+**OAKVILLE TRANSIT** may be going on strike as of 5am tomorrow affecting city bus transportation.
 Please check the Oakville Transit or Oakville.ca websites for updates.
-** **
+****
 ## TUESDAY FEBRUARY 2022

 **SENIOR REACH** - A big congratulations to the Senior Reach team who won their Tournament this week after a gruelling day with 7 rounds.
 Yet another Abbey Park success story!
 Way to go Senior Reach team!